Skygild/TaskManager/README.md

 # TaskManager
-This is a full website task manager using React, Nextjs, Typescript, Nodejs, Express, MongoDB.
+This is a full webapp task manager using React, Nextjs, Typescript, Nodejs, Express, MongoDB.